BDC Hamburger Icon

 LGBTQ organization Human Rights Campaign advocates for the retention of domestic partnership benefits “as a sign of sustained commitment to family diversity, inclusion and protection of LGBT employees whose rights outside the workplace are not guaranteed under law in some states.”

-Offering domestic partner benefits is not only beneficial to the affected employees and their partners, but it can also be advantageous for employers.
 Recent workplace trends show that employees place a high priority on employee benefits when choosing which organization to work for.
-Domestic partner benefits can help you create a well-rounded and inclusive benefits package that attracts workers.
-It can also encourage employee loyalty, enhance your company’s image as socially progressive and reflect the owner’s ethical values.
+Domestic partner benefits can help create a well-rounded and inclusive benefits package that attracts workers.

-Another thing to note is that if an employee isn’t “out” at work, requiring them to get married just to receive spousal benefits may, in effect, “out” them, causing them potential distress or unease.
 Employers should aim to create a diverse and inclusive workplace and have fair policies that protect all LGBTQ employees.
 After all, business owners should be supporting employees’ mental health, not harming it.

 Why are some businesses dropping domestic partner benefits?

 Why would a business not continue to extend domestic partner benefits to employees?
-Well, now that all people have equal access to marriage, companies stand to save a substantial amount of money and time by streamlining their benefit plans.
+Well, now that all people have equal access to marriage, companies stand to save a substantial amount of money and time by streamlining their benefits plans.

 Whether businesses choose to defend themselves in court or extend the definition of domestic partnerships to include opposite-sex couples, this is an added complication and cost.
 Some owners may see more value in dropping domestic partnership benefits to make some of the possible downsides go away.